StefuDev/load_balancer/README.md

 ## ✨ Features

 * **HTTPS support:** Built-in HTTPS support with TLS.
-* **Multiple algorithms:** This project implements the Round Robin, IP Hashing and First server as default algorithms.
+* **Multiple algorithms:** This project implements the Round Robin, IP Hashing and Random server as default algorithms.
 * **Multiple servers support:** You can add as many servers as you want.
 * **Easy to contribute:** Written in a structured, minimal way that makes it easy to add new algorithms and features.
 * **Config in YAML:** The configuration is written in YAML.